AP Exclusive: Black Lives Matter has $42 million in assets - NewsBreak

 “Transparency and accountability is so important to us, but so is trust,” said Gay, the BLM foundation chair.
 “Presenting (donor) names after the fact, at this point, would likely be a betrayal of that trust.”

 Morrison writes about race and justice for the AP’s Race and Ethnicity team.
-Follow him on Twitter: https://www.twitter.com/aaronlmorrison.
+Follow him on Twitter: https://www.twitter.com/aaronlmorrison .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.